kartiksharma1205/Security_upramp_Writeups/Cloudbreach_Incident_Summary.md

 "sourceIPAddress": "45.67.89.123"
 ```

-✅ **Human takeaway**: The attacker found the digital equivalent of keys to the house sitting on the coffee table.
+✅ ** takeaway**: The attacker found the digital equivalent of keys to the house sitting on the coffee table.

 ---